About Gallery 708

 Exhibits

-Exhibits are held for a minimum of four weeks and up to eight weeks.
+Exhibits are held for a period of six weeks.
+Shorter exhibits can be considered on an artist-by-artist basis.
 Artists should provide enough pieces to aesthetically fill the exhibit space.
 Artists are responsible for selecting and installing their work.
 Artwork may be for exhibit only or for sale.
+Library Staff will handle the sale and dispersal of sold items.
+Artists are responsible for setting their own prices and will receive 100% of the revenue generated from sold pieces.

 Reception